 But when the king found out, he cut that person off from his presence and handed him over to be tortured by the jailers.

 I believe in the same way, when we refuse to forgive, God will hand us over to Satan to have at us.
 To make our lives miserable.
 To make us wallow in our bitterness and anger.
 Why?
 Because God hates us?
-No. Because he wants us to repent.
+No. Because he loves us and wants us to repent.

 I wonder about the order of all that Jesus said in these parallel passages.
 And I wonder if perhaps things weren’t said in the exact order that Mark places them.
 Because it fits perfectly here.
 Jesus said,